John Player Norton

 The John Player Norton, also referred to as JPN and JPS Norton, were a series of Formula 750 racers manufactured by Norton Motorcycle Company from 1972 to 1974 and sponsored by cigarette manufacturer John Player.
 The engine for these machines was derived from the unit used in the Norton Commando, which was a development of the 1948 Bert Hopwood designed 500 cc Dominator.
-The lack of power from the engine, compared with other manufacturers, led designer and rider Peter Williams to a adopt a radical approach to chassis design.
+The lack of power from the engine, compared with other manufacturers, led designer and rider Peter Williams to an adopt a radical approach to chassis design.
 Riders of the bikes included Williams, Phil Read, Tony Rutter, Mick Grant, John Cooper, Dave Aldana and Dave Croxford.

 To celebrate the success of the racers, Norton produced a limited edition version of the Commando, the Norton Commando John Player Special, styled on the racers.

 Background

-Peter Williams had joined the Norton factory’s new race shop in 1970 as a design and development engineer as well as racing for the factory.
+Peter Williams had joined the Norton factory's new race shop in 1970 as a design and development engineer as well as racing for the factory.
 In 1971 Williams was given a budget by Dennis Poore, chairman of Norton, to build a one-off Formula 750 prototype.
 The prototype performed well enough to convince Poore of the potential to use racing to promote the Norton brand.
 With sponsorship from John Player to promote their John Player No 10 brand of cigarettes the John Player Norton racing team was set up in November 1971.
 Current 250cc world champion Phil Read was recruited to the team, as was former Suzuki GP rider Frank Perris to act as team manager.